Generic Name: Citalopram Hydrobromide

 5-HT1 receptor agonists (triptans; e.g., almotriptan, eletriptan, frovatriptan, naratriptan, rizatriptan, sumatriptan, zolmitriptan)

-If serotonin syndrome or NMS signs and symptoms occur, immediately discontinue citalopram and any concurrently administered antidopaminergic or serotonergic agents; initiate supportive and symptomatic treatment399
+If serotonin syndrome occurs, immediately discontinue citalopram, the triptan, and any concurrently administered serotonergic agents; initiate supportive and symptomatic treatment399

 Potentially life-threatening serotonin syndrome320